agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 :::

-A Collection holds a _set_ of Information we need to remember at a later point in time.
+A Collection is a _set_ of Information we need to remember at a later point in time.
-It is designed for arrays of data objects following the same pattern.
+It is designed for arrays of `data objects` following the same pattern.
-Each of these objects must have a **unique primaryKey** to be correctly identified later.
+Each of these objects must have a **unique `primaryKey`** to be correctly identified later.
 We instantiate a Collection with help of an existing [Agile Instance](../agile-instance/Introduction.md) often called `App`.
 By doing so, the Collection is automatically bound to the Agile Instance it was created from.
 ```ts